Theoretical constraints on tidal triggering of slow earthquakes: Harmonic stress perturbation response of stable sliding VW faults

-Building on the above model, we perform a nondimensional analysis to clarify the key factors controlling tidal triggering.
-Details of the derivation are given in \ref{app:nondimensional analysics}.
-The resulting formulation yields six nondimensional parameters ($R_{ab}$, $\kappa$, $\mathcal{N}$, $\epsilon$, $P_{\sigma}$ and $P_T$), each playing a critical role in governing fault dynamics.
+Building on the above model, we perform a nondimensional analysis which is explained in detail in~\ref{app:nondimensional analysics}.
+The resulting formulation yields six nondimensional parameters ($R_{ab}$, $\kappa$, $\mathcal{N}$, $\epsilon$, $P_{\sigma}$ and $P_T$), each playing a critical role in governing the slip behavior.
+These nondimensional parameters characterize the long-term response to persistent harmonic perturbations, where the influence of the initial conditions becomes negligible.

 The first nondimensional parameter is